lovell/sharp/docs/api.md

 _Requires libvips to have been compiled with liborc support_

-Improves the performance of `resize`, `blur` and `sharpen` operations by taking advantage of the SIMD vector unit of the CPU.
+Improves the performance of `resize`, `blur` and `sharpen` operations by taking advantage of the SIMD vector unit of the CPU, e.g. Intel SSE and ARM NEON.

 * `enable`, if present, is a boolean where `true` enables and `false` disables the use of SIMD.